Places To Stay Near The Giants Causeway

 Getting To The Giants Causeway

-We are often asked what is the best was to get to the Giants Causeway.
-Our answer is almost always the same, it depends, and it depends on you and how you like to travel as there are so many different ways to get here.
-So we have pulled together a few different ways to get here.
+We are often asked how to get to the Giants Causeway.
+Our answer is almost always the same: It depends.
+It depends on you and how you like to travel, as there are so many different ways to get here.
+So, we have pulled together a few other ways to get here.

-Ok, so let us start with where exactly is the Giants Causeway.
-The Causeway sits on the North Coast of the Island of Ireland, an area known as the Causeway Coast.
+Okay, so let us start with where precisely the Giants Causeway is.
+The Causeway sits on the North Coast of the Island of Ireland, an area known as the Causeway Coast, famous for its Causeway Coast route.
 However, it is not actually in the country of Ireland.
-It sits in the county of Antrim which is part of Northern Ireland, which itself is part of the United Kingdom or Britain.
-Well, not go into the geopolitics of this, best saved for someone else.
+It sits in the county of Antrim, which is part of Northern Ireland, which itself is part of the United Kingdom or Britain.
+Well, let us not go into the geopolitics of this; it is best saved for someone else like our friends at Causeway Coast Holiday

-The Causeway sits between the towns of Bushmills, famous for its Whisky Distillery and Ballycastle, famous for the historic Auld Lammas Fayre.
-Close by are the seaside towns of Portstewart and Portrush, homer to the 2019 Open Golf Championship and the 2018 Irish Open.
+The Causeway sits between Bushmills, famous for its Whisky Distillery and Ballycastle, renowned for the historic Auld Lammas Fayre.
+Close by are the seaside towns of Portstewart and Portrush, home to the 2019 Open Golf Championship and the 2018 Irish Open.

 How to Get Here By Car?